-The 2001 Session of the General Assembly appropriated funds to the Department of Environment and Natural Resources (DENR) for transfer to North Carolina State University (NCSU) for the continued operation of the RiverNet Program.
-RiverNet expanded into the Cape Fear Basin in 2009, and \$288,500 was allocated to the program for operations in the 2015-16 period.
-The RiverNet Monitoring network has been operated over the past 15 years.
-During this past year we have employed novel surface and depth nutrient mapping techniques in critical "at-risk" reservoirs.
+The 2001 Session of the General Assembly appropriated funds to the Department of Environment and Natural Resources (DENR now DEQ) for transfer to North Carolina State University (NCSU) for the continued operation of the RiverNet Program.
+RiverNet expanded into the Cape Fear Basin in 2009, and \$288,500 was allocated to the program for operations in the 2016-17 period.
+The RiverNet Monitoring network has been operated over the past 16 years.
+During this past year we have developed new inexpensive river monitoring techniques to aid farmers who are proactively protecting water quality in their watersheds.
 Rivernet continues to monitor nitrate flux in the Neuse basin, and continuously operates 1 station in the Cape Fear River Basin where municipalities and agribusinesses are located.
-Five stations are operating in the basin from Raleigh to Fort Barnwell, with one station in the Contentnea watershed, and four along the Neuse main stem (Figure 1).
+Five stations are operating in the Neuse Basin from Raleigh to Fort Barnwell, with one station in the Contentnea watershed, and four along the Neuse main stem (Figure 1).
 Two stations (one under construction) are also operating in the Cape Fear watershed on the Black River, and on the Haw River (Figure 1).
 Physical water quality property measurements with nitrate concentrations are made every 15 minutes.
 The data is transferred to a server on the NCSU campus via a digital cell network, and mounted on a web site for public access (http://rivernet.ncsu.edu).
-This monitoring will continue for the next year with nutrient mapping critical drinking water reservoirs.
-The nutrient mapping technology spatially quantifies nitrate, pH, Eh, temperature, conductivity, Chl a, Phaeophytin, and CDOM in surface waters.
-During the past year nutrient maps were compiled in Lake Jordan and Falls Lake, which are drinking water sources for Cary and Raleigh, NC (Figure 7).
+This monitoring will continue for the next year with nutrient mapping agricultural watersheds and critical drinking water reservoirs.
+The nutrient mapping technology spatially quantifies nitrate, pH, Eh, temperature, conductivity, ChI a, Phaeophytin, and CDOM in surface waters.
+During the past year nutrient maps were compiled in Lake Jordan and Falls Lake, which are drinking water sources for Cary and Raleigh, NC.

 Figure 1.
 The RiverNet monitoring network with stations located in the Neuse and the Cape Fear River Basins.
 Stations will monitor water quality in the nutrient sensitive Neuse River Basin and on major rivers in the Cape Fear River Basin.
-One station was added in the Cape Fear above Jordan Lake, while three stations were damaged by Hurricane Irene in August 2011 and are inactive along with one Cape Fear Station that was vandalized in 2013.
+One station was added in the Cape Fear above Jordan Lake, while three stations were damaged by Hurricane Irene in August 2011 and are inactive.

-RiverNet: RESULTS 2015
+RiverNet: RESULTS 2016